Hypermobility Exercises to Avoid — and How to Move Safely with hEDS or HSD

 But they are not your fault – most of us have never been taught how to move in ways that support our hypermobile bodies.

 Traditional movement methods and rehab have been applied to EDS bodies, and sadly, this does not always suit us.
-We did a research study on my modified approach to Pilates and so far have published the qualitative analysis, with the quantitative report coming soon.
+We did a research study on my modified approach to Pilates and have published both a qualitative and quantitative analysis.

 My hope is that this research highlights that when movement is modified specifically for EDS and hypermobility, it can work, and that this will inform exercise guidelines going forward (there are currently none available).